 Our policies have been improved to ensure that guests maintain 6 feet from other groups during their tour.

-- Group sizes on a tour and in our retail store will be kept to a strict limit of 10 people or 4 families, whichever is the least.
+- Group sizes for our tours will be kept to a strict limit of 10 people or 4 families per guide, whichever is the least.

 - During reception, guests will be given disinfected lifejackets and paddles.

 - Guests must take care to maintain 6 feet from other groups.